awwright/http-progress/draft-wright-http-patch-byterange.md

 ## Document Size Hints

 A byte range patch is, overall, designed to require server resources that's proportional to the patch size.
-One possible exception to this rule is the complete-length part of the Content-Range field, which hints at the final upload size.
+One exception to this rule is the complete-length part of the Content-Range field, which hints at the final upload size.
 Generally, this does not require the server to (immediately) allocate this amount of data.
 However, some servers may choose to begin preallocating disk space right away, which could be a very expensive operation compared to the actual size of the request.

-In general, servers SHOULD treat the complete-length hint the same as a PUT request of that size, and issue a 400 (Client Error). [^3]

-[^3]: 413 (Payload Too Large) might not be appropriate for this situation, as it would indicate the patch is too large and the client should break up the patches into smaller chunks, rather than the intended final upload size being too large.
+In general, servers SHOULD treat the complete-length hint the same as a PUT request of that size, and issue a 400 (Client Error) if it is too large.
+(413 (Payload Too Large) would not be appropriate for this situation, as it would indicate the patch is too large and the client should try multiple smaller requests, rather than indicating the final upload size is too large.)

 --- back